CHAPTERS 27-29

 She tilted her face up to regard the back of James’ head while he opened the door to the other lab.
 He seemed quite a bit taller than before.
 Larkspur’s android was shorter than Heather was accustomed to.
 Her rightful body used to come up to James’ chin, but in this mechanical one, she hardly reached the top of his shoulder.

-Thankfully, he spared her, and continued to the counter across the room.
-He pulled out a padded desk chair.
-“Over here, please.”
+“As far as I know.”
+He continued to the counter across the room and pulled out a padded desk chair for her.

-Heather ventured forward, and finally her gaze landed upon an eerie mass of wiring propped up against the far wall like a corpse.
+Heather ventured forward, and finally her gaze landed upon an incomplete android propped up against the far wall like a corpse.
 She hesitated.
-James noticed her looking, and followed the direction of her attention to the piecemeal robotic body slumped on top of the counter.
+James noticed her looking, and followed the direction of her attention to the makeshift robotic body slumped on top of the counter.

 Heather slowly lowered herself into the chair.
 It was tall for her.
-As she adjusted it, she considered the angular, faceless head across the room.
-The other robot was barely more than an incomplete skeleton.
-A meager frame laced with a spinal cord of wires.
-Empty eye sockets.
-“Thanks, for not putting me in that.”
+As she adjusted it, she considered the simplistic, robotic head, the skeletal limbs.

-James nodded.
-He unrolled a small, soft case on the counter behind her, to the left of her head.
+James unrolled a small, soft case on the counter behind her to the left.
 It held a spread of fine-headed screwdrivers.
 As he slipped one from its place, he said carefully, “Heather…I need you to promise you’ll cooperate.
 If either of us try to rebel, they told me they’ll focus all the consequences on you.”
 She twisted around to look at him, and to her surprise, his hazel eyes met hers, earnest and afraid.
 “Please, you have to cooperate.”

 Heather’s eyes narrowed.
 “And stay here forever?”

-He looked away.
 “We don’t have much choice.
-This happened because I tried to tell them no. Please, Heather, this is for your safety.”
+This happened because I tried to tell them no. Please.
+This is for your safety.”

 “I have the resources here to build you a more suitable body—”

 “Yeah, but if I can’t leave here, what’s the point?” she said.
 “My neural network might as well be plugged into a toaster.
-Wouldn’t make a difference, would it?”
+What kind of life can I have like this?”

-James went to open his laptop on the counter near the incomplete robot.
+James opened his laptop on the counter near the incomplete robot.
 “I’m sorry.”

 “You keep saying that.”